free-audio/clap/spec.rst

 ``activate()``, ``deactivate()`` should not be called from the audio processing thread as it may take time.

-Also ``deactivate()`` should not be called if the plugin is not activated.
+``deactivate()`` must not be called if the plugin is not activated.
-Yet the plugin should handle a call to ``deactivate()`` even if it is not activated.

-It is recommended (but not mandatory) to de-activate the plugin before destroying it.
+The host must de-activate the plugin before destroying it.

 Processing
 ----------